eightbitastronomy/frascr/README.md

 ## Current functionality
  -  Command-line argument processing OR json-based configuration file processing
+ -  NB: command-line args only offer a little flexibility; use a json config file instead
  -  Mandelbrot set calculation for a quadratic function
- -  png output in either black & white (more useful than it might seem) or in 8-bit hue-shift color
+ -  png output in either black & white (more useful than it might seem)
+ -  png output in 8-bit or 16-bit hue-shift color
  -  output in text only, but that's nothing to write home about

 ## Dependencies / level of neediness:
+ - C99 due to use of stdint.h
  - cmake build system
- - libpng
+ - libpng 1.6.40 or higher, I think
  - zlib
  - json-c
  - and patience

 ## Installation and configuration:
  -  No installation.
 Download, cd into build, run "cmake ..", then "cmake --build .".
 Your executable will be "frascr".
-Take a look at the config fileis in the source or use "frascr -h" to get an idea of how to run it.
+Take a look at the config files in the source or use "frascr -h" to get an idea of how to run it.
  - contact me if you have questions or issues

-## Issues:
- - [ ]  16-bit sRGB output is whack.
-Giving up on this problem after many fruitless attempts.

 ## For the future:
  - [ ]  Expand the color library into something more independent and fully-functioning